-In accordance with the Environmental Voluntary Plan, the Company has preferentially implemented eco-friendly loading equipment at the Minamihonmoku Office MC-3 terminal in Yokohama Branch.

-We also equipped RTG $^{2}$ with high-capacity lithium-ion batteries and downsized the engines, resulting in a 60% decrease in CO $2$ emission compared to conventional models.
+In accordance with the Environmental Voluntary Plan, the Company has preferentially implemented transfer crane, a type of eco-friendly loading equipment, at the Nanko C-9 terminal in Osaka Branch.
+We downsized the engines and power generators, resulting in a 35% decrease in CO2 emission compared to conventional models.